zenhack/iron-blogger2/README.md

 Then, `ironblogger assign-rounds` will update accounting information.

+## Unit Tests

+We use [pytest][7] for unit testing.
+Running the tests is simply a matter of executing:

+    py.test

+It's configured to display code coverage statistics as well.

+New tests should be placed in a file matching `tests/test_*`; This allows pytest to pick them up automatically.

 ## Useful tips

 * The command `ironblogger shell` will open a python interpreter prompt